norvig/paip-lisp/docs/chapter10.md

 An alternative to full resources is to just save a single data object.
 Such an approach is simpler because there is no need to index into a vector of objects, but it is sufficient for some applications, such as a tail-recursive function call that only uses one object at a time.

-Another possibility is to make the system slower but safer by having the `deal1ocate` function check that its argument is indeed an object of the correct type.
+Another possibility is to make the system slower but safer by having the `deallocate` function check that its argument is indeed an object of the correct type.

 Keep in mind that using resources may put you at odds with the Lisp system's own storage management scheme.
 In particular, you should be concerned with paging performance on virtual memory systems.